zaxor0/zwerchhau/README.md

 When you see "Con - 1" it means of the total damage dealt, 1 point harms the flesh and the remainder harms constitution.

+Damage to flesh / HP is always dealt first, and if the subject lives apply the rest to consitution.

 ### Grappling and Wrestling
-If only one combatant attempts a grapple, the check is dexterity; this represents the lunge or springing action an attacker would make to quickly close distance before a strike is made against them.
+If only one combatant attempts a grapple, there are two checks:
+-first dexterity, this represents the lunge or springing action an attacker would make to quickly close distance before a strike is made against them.
 Also, is represents the opponent swinging their weapon or moving away from the grappler.
+- Next, upon a successful opposed dexterity check, a standard opposed strength check to see who dominates.

 However, if both sides are performing a grapple, then we move straight to the opposed strength check to see who dominates.

 Once opponents are in a grapple and one side has won the strength check, there are few options for following actions.
 Each of which is a standard 1d6 skill check to succeed.
 These maneurves are the sort of thing a warrior would want to have "skills" in, giving them an "advantage roll."
 - Disarm the opponent: Attempt to remove the opponent's weapon, this is ideal for forcing a yield.
 - Throw the opponent to the ground: Drastically reduce an opponents defensive capabilities by forcing them into a prone position, this is ideal for a swift kill.
+- Sleeperhold: Attempt to force the opponent to passout; if successful, you are occupied for 3 turns and are unable to defend yourself.

 ### Ranged Combat
 Ranged combat is a simplified process of the melee combat steps.
 You simple need to roll a standard 1d6 skill check to attack the target.